List of television shows notable for negative reception: Animated shows

-A second revival of the original 1980s Thundercats cartoon, created by Victor Courtright and Marly Halpern-Graser.
+A second revival of the original 1980s ThunderCats cartoon, created by Victor Courtright and Marly Halpern-Graser.
 The show first aired on February 22, 2020, and ended on December 5, 2020, after only one season of 52 episodes.
-The show received a mixed to negative reception from critics and was widely panned by fans of the original show, receiving a "1.9/10" score on IMDb.
-Common fan criticisms included its character designs, humor, and characterizations, with many finding it a "messy and tonally inconsistent adaptation."
+The show was widely panned by fans of the original show, receiving a "1.9/10" score on IMDb.
 It was seen as a "wild departure" from previous ThunderCats iterations and was "hailed as absolute trash" even before airing.
 Reviewers noted that "many of the jokes land with a painful thud" and that the "divisive art shift... is actually the least of the problems with the show's visuals."
-Specific complaints included characters and objects growing and shrinking inconsistently, hard-to-follow action sequences, and Snarf being turned into a "Deus ex Machina."
-Many fans felt it was "disrespectful to the hallowed source material" and an example of "mockstalgia."
 Some criticism also targeted an episode of Teen Titans Go! called "Teen Titans Roar!" that seemingly mocked ThunderCats Roar critics, with fans viewing it as the show's creators being "defensive" and not caring about established fans.
-The show was accused of "dumbing down all the characters to insulting themes" and throwing in "modern-day references and political issues."
 Raven Dubique-Ashton of Screen Rant, in a retrospective review, opined that Roar "did so badly that it threatened the integrity of the franchise as a whole," while holding out hope that the upcoming live-action movie could allow the franchise to "recover from its devastating 2020 failure".
-Another particularly controversial aspect was the perceived disrespect shown to the late voice actor Earle Hyman (original voice for Panthro) by making fun of his voice acting.